Thayer School of Engineering: Campus and facilities

-Academics
+Academics and research

-The Thayer School serves as both Dartmouth College's undergraduate department of engineering, as well as a graduate school offering advanced degrees.
+Thayer School of Engineering serves as both Dartmouth's undergraduate department of engineering sciences, as well as a graduate school offering master's and doctoral degrees in engineering.

 Undergraduate majors can receive their Bachelor of Arts degree in engineering at the school, and may choose to continue on to earn a Bachelor of Engineering (B.E.) degree in an additional year or less.
 Thayer also offers a dual-degree program for undergraduates at other colleges who wish to earn their bachelor's degree at their home institution and their B.E. at Thayer.
 As a college academic department, the school's undergraduate offerings are open to any Dartmouth student, including non-majors.

 Thayer offers several graduate degree programs, including a Master of Engineering (M.Eng) in Biomedical Engineering, Master of Science (M.S.), and Doctor of Philosophy (Ph.D.) in engineering.
 The school also offers a Master of Engineering Management (M.E.M.) degree in conjunction with the adjacent Tuck School of Business, and a combination Ph.D/Doctor of Medicine (M.D.) from Dartmouth Medical School.
-The school also has the United States' first engineering Ph.D.
-Innovation Program.
+The school also established the first engineering Ph.D.
+Innovation program in the United States.